-If you are traveling to Clark County, Nevada, fully vaccinated people are required to wear face masks and/or physically distance in indoor settings and crowded outdoor settings.
-Clark County also upholds all federal, state, local, tribal or territorial laws, rules and regulations for local business and workplace guidance.
+If you are traveling to Clark County, Nevada, the statewide mask mandate has been lifted effective Thursday, Feb.
+10, 2022 for indoor and outdoor settings.
+Please note that Clark County continues to uphold all federal, state, local, tribal or territorial laws, rules and regulations for local business and workplace guidance.
 Masks are required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States, and in U.S. transportation hubs such as airports and stations as referenced in CDC guidelines.

 CDC Travel Notices

 In light o the Delta variant, the CDC has released new guidance for travelers if you are fully vaccinated.
 For updated CDC guidance on current travel advisories, review CDC COVID-19 Travel Information for Fully Vaccinated Persons.
 Included in the information, you will find tips on:

 All air passengers coming to the United States, including U.S. citizens, are required to have a negative COVID-19 test result or documentation of recovery from COVID-19 before they board a flight to the United States.